 Bettors must be 21 years of age to place a sports wager in Tennessee.
-That is the age limit in most states that have legalized sports betting since May 2018 when the U.S. Supreme Court overturned the Professional and Amateur Sports Protection Act.
+That is the age limit in most states that have legalized sports betting.

 How many online sportsbooks will be available in Tennessee?

-Considering there is no limit on how many operators can apply for sports betting licenses, we foresee a very competitive market, chock full of sportsbooks.
+Considering there is no limit on how many operators can apply for sports betting licenses, we foresee a competitive market with a dozen or more active sportsbooks.